Himanshi0827/desginpattern-Education-Initatives/task1/structural design pattern/2/Readme.md

-###Virtual Classroom Manager
+# Virtual Classroom Manager

-#Project Overview
+## Project Overview

-The Virtual Classroom Manager is a terminal-based application for managing virtual classrooms, handling class scheduling, student enrollments, and assignment submissions.
-The application supports multiple classrooms, students, and assignments with a simple command-based interaction system.
+The **Virtual Classroom Manager** is a terminal-based application designed to manage virtual classrooms.
+The system allows users to create classrooms, enroll students, schedule assignments, and manage submissions.
+The focus is on classroom management, with features such as tracking attendance and managing assignments.

-Features
+## Features
-Classroom Management: Add, list, and remove classrooms.
+- **Classroom Management:** Create, list, and remove virtual classrooms.
-Student Management: Enroll students into classrooms and view the list of students in a particular class.
+- **Student Management:** Enroll students into classrooms and list students in a class.
-Assignment Management: Schedule assignments for classrooms and submit them.
+- **Assignment Management:** Schedule assignments for classrooms and submit them.

-Command-Line Interface: A simple CLI for managing classrooms, students, and assignments.
-Design Patterns
+## Design Patterns
-Decorator Pattern: Used to dynamically add functionality for classrooms, students, and assignments.
+- **Decorator Pattern:** Used to dynamically add features such as managing classrooms, students, and assignments.
-Command Pattern (Optional Extension): Could be added to handle different operations like adding a classroom, enrolling a student, or scheduling an assignment as commands.
+- **Command Pattern (Optional):** Can be used to extend the functionality by handling commands like adding classrooms, enrolling students, etc.

-How to Run
+## How to Run
-Compile the Java code:
+1. Compile the Java code:
-bash
-Copy code
+    ```bash
     javac ClassroomManager.java
+    ```
-Run the application:
+2. Run the application:
-bash
-Copy code
+    ```bash
     java ClassroomManager
+    ```

-Key Components
+## Key Components
-ClassroomManager: Manages all the virtual classrooms.
+- **ClassroomManager:** Manages the creation and deletion of classrooms.
-Classroom: Represents a single virtual classroom.
+- **Classroom:** Represents a single virtual classroom.
-Student: Represents a student who can enroll in classrooms and submit assignments.
+- **Student:** Represents a student enrolled in a classroom.
-Assignment: Represents an assignment scheduled for a classroom.
+- **Assignment:** Represents an assignment scheduled for a classroom.